kpilszak/library-management-system/README.md

 ## General info
 This project is a Spring application.
-The main purpose is to create library management system.
+The main purpose is to create a library management system.

 ## Technologies
 Project is created with: